Source field: Arbitrary half-integer spin fields

 The factor $\frac{j+1}{2j+3}$ is obtained from the properties of the projection operator, the tracelessness of the current, and the conservation of the current after being projected by the operator.
-These conditions can be derived form the Fierz-Pauli and the Fang-Fronsdal conditions on the fields themselves.
+These conditions can be derived from the Fierz-Pauli and the Fang-Fronsdal conditions on the fields themselves.
 The Lagrangian formulations of massive fields and their conditions were studied by Lambodar Singh and Carl Hagen.
 The non-relativistic version of the projection operators, developed by Charles Zemach who is another student of Schwinger, is used heavily in hadron spectroscopy.
 Zemach's method could be relativistically improved to render the covariant projection operators.